Stuyvesant Cove Park is:

 Everyone loves a pretty city park, but at Stuy Cove our first goal is to create a healthy ecosystem for all of the city’s stakeholders: humans, animals, birds, insects, fungi, and microbes alike.
-Our management philosophy is rooted in traditional Indigenous and peasant based land practices– technologies often reframed today under terms like “permaculture”, “regenerative agriculture”, “agroforestry”, or “carbon farming”.
-We seek to work in mutualism and reciprocity with the land in ways that minimize waste through closed loop systems, produce a yield of wild food crops, maximize soil fertility, sequester carbon, and manage ecological imbalances through integrated pest management.
+Our management philosophy is rooted in both Traditional Ecological Knowledge and cutting edge science– technologies often framed today under terms like “permaculture”, “regenerative agriculture”, or “agroforestry”.
+These practices work in mutualism and reciprocity with the land in ways that minimize waste through closed loop systems, produce a yield of wild food crops, maximize soil fertility, sequester carbon, and manage ecological imbalances through integrated pest management rather than herbicides or synthetic fertilizers.